aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 {}
 ```

-Once this command is executed successfully, the user is added to the “default”
+Once this command is executed successfully, the user is added to the "default"
 group.

 Let’s also create a service account srv-admin-on-default and add it to the
-“default” group.
+"default" group.
 The organization tree is now structured as follows:

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%